ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 ## Requirements Language

-This document uses the terms and concepts defined in {{RATS-ARCH}}.
+This document uses the terms and concepts defined in {{-RATS-ARCH}}.

 {::boilerplate bcp14-tagged}